 Carpe Diem.
 Frosted.
 Itsaknockout.

 No, these aren’t the new colors in your favorite nail polish line.
 These are former contenders in the Kentucky Derby, a Grade I stakes race for three year-old Thoroughbred horses, held annually in Louisville, Kentucky, on the first Saturday in May.
-The race is one and a quarter miles at Churchill Downs.
-The race is known in the United States as “The Greatest Two Minutes in Sports™” for its approximate duration, and is also called “The Run for the Roses” for the blanket of roses draped over the winner.
+Known in the United States as “The Greatest Two Minutes in Sports™” for its approximate duration, it is also called “The Run for the Roses” because of the blanket of roses draped over the winner.
 It is the first leg of the United States Triple Crown of Thoroughbred Racing and is followed by the Preakness Stakes and Belmont Stakes.

 In addition to the race itself, a number of traditions play a large role in the Derby atmosphere, including Derby parties throughout the South complete with fashionable hats, seersucker everything, and roses galore.
-If you can’t make it to Churchill Downs, chances are good that you’ve got plans to host or attend a Derby party this weekend.
+If you live in the South and you can’t make it to Churchill Downs, chances are good that you’ve got plans to host or attend a Derby party this weekend.

-Whether you are pulling for Ocho Ocho Ocho or Mr. Z, don’t forget to hang your horse tassel in honor of your favorite contender, because we’ve got the best winning recipes for your party.
-Read on below.
+We love all things Derby!
+Regardless of which thoroughbred you are pulling for, don’t forget to hang your horse tassel in honor of your favorite contender, because we’ve got the best winning recipes for your party.
+Read on for more.

 The Classic Mint Julep